 Q: Where can I get services locally?

-A: Find your chapter here.
+A: Find your state or local chapter here.

 Q: What are my rights?

 A: See the Department of Justice's A Guide to Disability Rights Laws.

 A: The Arc takes position of a various of issues that directly affect people with intellectual and developmental disabilities and their families:

 A: There are several ways you can become a part of The Arc.
 Become a member of The Arc of the United States; find your local chapter; or get involved in a variety of ways.

 Q: How can I stay up-to-date with The Arc?